WebexCC-SA/LAB-21177/docs/Excercise5.md

 - Navigate back to the Queues tab under AI Features.

-- In the search/filter bar, enter the queue name: WebexOne_SkillQueueFlow_Anuj.
+- In the search/filter bar, enter the queue name: **WebexOne_SkillQueueFlow**

-- Click on WebexOne_SkillQueueFlow_Anuj to open its detailed AI Routing configuration pane.
+- Click on **WebexOne_SkillQueueFlow** to open its detailed AI Routing configuration pane.

 - We should see the setting **Apply AI Routing** is enabled